Top 10 Playground Safety Questions Everyone Should Ask

 10. Has the playground been renovated since 1993?

 Out-of-date equipment can be extremely dangerous.
-Throughout the 60s, 70s and 80s, playgrounds were commonly equipped with heavy metal swings.
+From the 1960s through the 1980s, playgrounds were commonly equipped with heavy metal swings.
 However, this piece of equipment can potentially injure children who walk in front of them.
 Frequent renovation is essential in order to secure playground safety.